gaxmann/gordonssunclock/README.md

 Optimally, you should create two designs: one for day (light mode) and one for night (dark mode).
 If you only provide one, the standard, flat dark theme will be used at night.

 ### 2. Translations
 Contribute [translations](https://github.com/gaxmann/gordonssunclock/tree/main/lang) into new languages or improve existing ones (German is the original).
+Languages with the (α) sign cannot be improved, because they are machine translated an do not belong to the set of 10 supported languages (yet).

 ### 3. Resources
 Create new images of celestial bodies or assets (if original or properly licensed).